Brenda Zambrano: Career

-In August 2023, he confirms his participation in the return of the reality show La Isla titling that edition "Desafio Turquía".
+In August 2023, she confirmed her participation in the return of the reality show La Isla titling that edition "Desafio Turquía".

 Personal life

 In 2017, she was attacked while at a club in Cancun, the incident went viral after Zambrano posted a video of herself bloodied.

 During her stay on La Venganza de los Ex, she resumed her relationship with Jonathan Gutiérrez (known as John Guts), in June 2018 Gutiérrez proposed to her during the pink carpet at the MTV MIAW Awards, However, in September the couple separated.

 She began a relationship with Guty Carrera in 2019.
 They announced their separation in February 2023.